Treating Migraine Attacks

 Triptans

-Usually the first treatment recommended in patients with moderate to severe migraine.
+Usually the first treatment recommended in patients with moderate-to-severe migraine.
 A class of drugs that works by balancing chemicals in the brain.

 CGRP receptor antagonists

-A class of drugs — also known as gepants — that can stop migraine pain signals thought to be linked to the activity of a protein called calcitonin gene-related peptide (CGRP).
+A class of drugs—also known as gepants—that can stop migraine pain signals thought to be linked to the activity of a protein called calcitonin gene-related peptide (CGRP).
 Nurtec ODT is a CGRP receptor antagonist medication.

 Ditans